jonahpowley/dvsg/README.md

 ## Citation

-If you use this code in your research, please cite Powley et al. (2026).
+If you use this code in your research, please cite Powley et al. Citation details will be updated once the paper is available through arXiv/ADS.